Selaessig23/42_push_swap/README.md

 ## push_swap
 This project is part of the 42 curriculum and was submitted in 42-berlin.
 The maximum number of points was achieved in the efficiency tests (100 / 500 random numbers).
 The bonus part was not processed.
+The sorting algorithm is based on a mix of my own thoughts & improvements and the thoughts of the so-called "Turk Algorithm" (https://medium.com/@ayogun/push-swap-c1f5d2d41e97).
+Instead of defining several variables within the linked list I tried to handle all the required calculations "in time".
+Hence, the linked list, I worked with is very easy and does only consists of two variables (value / next).
+Does this maybe save some memory space without requiring more processors capacity?
+I hope so and will make research on that issues in future.

 General project instructions
 - You have to turn in a Makefile which will compile your source files.
 It must not relink.